DaanDemaecker/D2DEngine/README.md

 ## Goals

 The goal was to make a small component-based engine that teaches us programming patterns often used in the industry.
 To prove that our engine actually works, we were each assigned a game to recreate using our very own engine.
+The game assigned to me was the classic Bomberman.

 ## Features